Customize your AlloyDB Omni installation

 Replace the following:

-• CONTAINER_NAME: The name to assign this new AlloyDB Omni container in your host machine's container registry—for example, my-omni.
+• CONTAINER_NAME: the name to assign this new AlloyDB Omni container in your host machine's container registry—for example, my-omni.

-• NEW_PASSWORD: The password assigned the new container's postgres user after its creation.
+• NEW_PASSWORD: the password assigned the new container's postgres user after its creation.

-• DATA_DIR: The file system path that you want AlloyDB Omni to use for its data directory.
+• DATA_DIR: the file system path that you want AlloyDB Omni to use for its data directory.

 Enable ulimits

-The ulimit parameters specify various process limits that the Docker container is allowed to use.
-For optimal performance, AlloyDB Omni adjusts process priorities to allow critical PostgreSQL processes to run with higher priority, that is they get a bigger allocation of available CPUs.
-To allow this, specify -20:-20, which removes limitations for the AlloyDB Omni container.
+• nice=-20:-20: AlloyDB Omni adjusts process priorities to allow critical PostgreSQL processes to run with higher priority.
+The higher priority gives the processes a bigger allocation of available CPUs.
+To adjust process priorities, specify --ulimit=nice=-20:-20, which removes limitations for the AlloyDB Omni container.

 docker run --name CONTAINER_NAME \